What is About Blank and Why Do I See it?

 - Select More Tools and Extensions.

-- Disable one or more by unchecking the box.
+- Disable one or more of the new or out-of-date extensions by unchecking their boxes.

 Troubleshooting extensions is a matter of trial and error.
-You can either disable them one at a time and retest while enabling each one individually or disable them all and enable them one at a time.
+You can either disable them one at a time and retest while progressively re-enabling them to identify which extension is causing the ruckus, or you can disable them all at once and then add them back one by one.
 As long as you retest between enabling each individual extension you should quickly find the one playing up.

-If that doesn’t work either, you can either reset Chrome or other browser or uninstall and reinstall.
+If all else fails, you can reset Chrome to its default settings, or even uninstall and reinstall.

 - To reset Chrome, open the menu and select Settings.